rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Learning Path 5.md

 Task 2 - Execute an improvement action<br>
 Step 3: Portal does not open in correctly in new tab.
 Browse to the following Entra ID > Identiy Secure Score > Identity Protection > Sign-in Risk Policy<br>

 # NOTE:  At the end of the module, you have completed all the labs.
-Clicking Submit will end and delete you lab enviorment
+Clicking Submit will end and delete you lab enviorment - Disregard the grading as we are not Academia.